Agricultural Solar Panels and Solar Panel Companies in King of Prussia, PA, York, PA, Berks County, Lancaster, Harrisburg and Surrounding Areas

 Roberti ultimately purchased a 500-kW photovoltaic (PV) system consisting of just under 2,500 solar panels installed on the ground on 3 acres of ranchland in 2011.
 The panels are on a single-axis pivot to track the sun from east to west during the day.
 The system produces more than 1.2 million kW of electricity for Roberti, which is just enough to run all of the ranch's deep well pumps.

 "The system is designed to meet my average use," he explains.
-Should Roberti overproduce, he can get credit from the electric company for the excess power, but it's only at the rate of 6 cents per kW.
-"Since it costs 12½ cents per kW out of pocket for electricity, it doesn't make sense to overproduce," Roberti says, cautioning farmers to work closely with the solar company they use to make sure their systems are correctly sized.
+Should Roberti overproduce, he can get credit from the electric company for the excess power, but it's only at the rate of 6 cents per kWh.
+"Since it costs 12½ cents per kWh out of pocket for electricity, it doesn't make sense to overproduce," Roberti says, cautioning farmers to work closely with the solar company they use to make sure their systems are correctly sized.

 In Roberti's case, his solar contractor analyzed five years of utility bills to determine the ranch's average annual use and sized the PV system to meet that usage, not exceed it.